argonne-lcf/THAPI-spack/README.md

 ```
 This will spawn a new shell with the correct environment variables set for building THAPI manually.

+## Known issues

+THAPI spack package (and some of its dependencies) is known to run into build failures with NVHPC SDK
+(available on ALCF Polaris for example).
+Please make sure to use GNU programming environment whenever
+possible.

 ## Miscellaneous

 ### How to install Spack